bluss/pyproject-local-kernel/FAQ.md

 ```

 However it is often good to use a project or environment manager to define the
-jpupyter environment with your chosen dependencies, so that you can use a lock
+Jupyter environment with your chosen dependencies, so that you can use a lock
 file and have other benefits of a proper project.

 ### Can I use a different version of Python for the notebook?